whatnextjamie/design-token-pipeline-demo/DEPLOYMENT.md

 1. Click "New Project" from the Railway dashboard
 2. Select "Deploy from GitHub repo"
-3. Choose the repository: `whatnextjamie/design-token-pipeline-demo`
+3. Choose the repository
-4. Select the branch: `feature/token-pipeline-implementation` (or `main` after merging)
+4. Select the branch

 ### 3. Railway Auto-Configuration